balb/SpaceBusDriver/SPECIFICATION.md

 ## 1. Overview

 **Space Bus Driver** is a 2D top-down arcade game set in space.
-The player pilots a space bus across a large, scrollable map, picking up passengers from one planet and safely transporting them to another, all while being pursued by a hostile alien.
+The player pilots a space bus across a large, scrollable map, picking up passengers from one planet and safely transporting them to another, all while being pursued by hostile aliens.
 The goal is to achieve the highest score possible.

 ## 2. Core Gameplay Mechanics